Kabeer2004/Spotify-AdBlock/README.md

 Usage:

+FIRST, INSTALL PYTHON. you can follow this tutorial: https://www.youtube.com/watch?v=UvcQlPZ8ecA (not my tutorial)

-Open the python script in a text editor of your choice and set path and SPOTIFY_ACCESS_TOKEN values as follows.
+Open the python script (detect-spotify.py) in a text editor of your choice and set path and SPOTIFY_ACCESS_TOKEN values as follows.

 for path, put the path where Spotify.exe is located on your computer. use double backslashes (\\) because that is how python works example -